Wonderful Compactification of a Cartan Subalgebra of a Semisimple Lie Algebra: Topology of hbar

 for $[X] \in H_{2k}((\mathbb P^1)^d, \Z)$ and $[Y] \in H_{2\ell}((\mathbb P^1)^d, \Z).$ Further, for $\eta_1, \eta_2 \subseteq \Phi^+,$

 and if $|\eta_2|=d-|\eta_1|,$

 As a consequence, if $\eta = \{ \lambda_1, \dots, \lambda_k \}$, then

-Note also that there is a cycle map $A^{\bullet}((\mathbb P^1)^d) \to H^{2\bullet}((\mathbb P^1)^d, \Z)$ which is a ring isomorphism (\cite{Ful}, Example 19.1.11(b) and Corollary 19.2(b)).
+Note also that there is a cycle map $A^{\bullet}((\mathbb P^1)^d) \to H^{2\bullet}((\mathbb P^1)^d, \Z)$ which is a ring isomorphism (\cite[Example 19.1.11(b) and Corollary 19.2(b)]{Ful}).
 In particular, we can use assertions about the product in the Chow ring to compute the intersection pairing in homology.

 Consider the natural inclusion $\iota: \bar \fh \hookrightarrow (\mathbb P^1)^d.$ For a $(r-k)$-step good root subsystem $\Psi$ of $\Phi^+$, let $LI(\Psi)$ be the set of $k$-element subsets $\eta = \{ \lambda_1, \dots, \lambda_k \}$ such that $\lambda_1, \dots, \lambda_k$ is a basis of a Cartan subalgebra $\fh_{\Psi}$ contained in $\fh.$ Recall that $\fh_{\Psi}$ is a Cartan subalgebra of a semisimple Lie algebra $\fg_{\Psi}$ such that $\Psi$ is the roots of $\fg_{\Psi}$ with respect to $\fh_{\Psi}.$ We prove